OpenMined/PySyft/docs/source/deployment/glossary.rst

 Admin
 """"""
-This role is for users who will help you manage your node.
+This role is for users who will help you manage your server.
 This should be users you trust.
 The main difference between this ``user`` and a ``Compliance Officer`` is that this user by default not only can manage requests but can also edit ``Datasite Settings.`` This is the highest level permission outside of an Owner.

 Default permissions: